 Talking therapy involves exploring what could make your life better, easier, with a trained professional.
 You look at problems you may be experiencing in your life to gain a better understanding of them, and to take back control.
-This can involve working with thoughts, feelings, and behaviours, as well as experiences in life which may have had a lasting impact on you.
+This can involve working with thoughts, feelings, and behaviours, as well as experiences in your earlier life which may have had a lasting impact on you.

 The role of the therapist is to support the client in reaching their therapeutic goal.
-Therapists listen closely, work to see things from your perspective, offer different insights, and help you understand and work on what is troubling you.
+Therapists listen closely and work to see things from your perspective.
+They may offer different insights, help you understand or make connections, and work on what is troubling you.
 They can then help you find new ways of managing, or working with your difficulties.
+The therapist's role is not to tell you what to do.
+No-one knows you better than yourself, but it can help to work with a qualified, experienced therapist to untangle your life, past and present, to take back control and start moving towards a better future..

 ©2022 Caroline Fernando